 Totland to Colwell (or vice versa) is an unambitious walk between two beaches.
 I would estimate that it's just over a mile as a round trip.

 Again, the problem is that there are no railings so it's not good for wobbly young children.
 Colwell has a couple of places to buy an ice cream and there are restaurants or cafes at both ends.
-There is parking at both ends.
+There is also parking at both ends.
 It's mostly pay and display but Colwell has some free on street parking on quieter days.
+We usually park for free on Cliff Road, which runs parallel to Totland Bay.

-The main feature is the site of a whopping great landslide which demolished a big chunk of the sea wall.
+The main feature is the whopping great landslide that demolished a big chunk of the sea wall.
 The council decided to put a new path over the top of the landslide rather than attempting to repair it.

 Again, the problem is that there are no railings so it's not good for wobbly young children.
 Colwell has a couple of places to buy an ice cream and there are restaurants or cafes at both ends.
-There is parking at both ends.
+There is also parking at both ends.
 It's mostly pay and display but Colwell has some free on street parking on quieter days.
+We usually park for free on Cliff Road, which runs parallel to Totland Bay.

-The main feature is the site of a whopping great landslide which demolished a big chunk of the sea wall.
+The main feature is the whopping great landslide that demolished a big chunk of the sea wall.
 The council decided to put a new path over the top of the landslide rather than attempting to repair it.

 8. The Pepperpot/St Catherine's Oratory, South Wight